serverless/serverless/docs/guides/sam.md

 _Warning:_ Support for deploying raw CloudFormation & SAM projects is still experimental.

-The Serverless Framework enables you to deploy SAM or CloudFormation template.
+You can now deploy SAM/CFN templates with the Serverless Framework.
 This enables you to take advantage of the many features the framework offers.
 Here is what is currently supported and our future roadmap for this feature:

 - [x] Deploying SAM/CFN templates in JSON & YAML formats.
 - [x] Removing SAM/CFN templates in JSON & YAML formats.
 - [x] Using Serverless Variables in your SAM/CFN templates (partially supported).
-- [ ] Testing your app in the cloud with `sls dev`
+- [ ] Testing your app in the cloud with `sls dev`.
-- [ ] Viewing stack info with `sls info`
+- [ ] Viewing stack info with `sls info`.
-- [ ] Deploying indvidual functions with `sls deploy function --function LambdaLogicalId`
+- [ ] Deploying indvidual functions with `sls deploy function --function LambdaLogicalId`.
-- [ ] Invoking functions with `sls invoke --function LambdaLogicalId`
+- [ ] Invoking functions with `sls invoke --function LambdaLogicalId`.
-- [ ] Searching function logs with `sls logs --function LambdaLogicalId`
+- [ ] Searching function logs with `sls logs --function LambdaLogicalId`.
 - [ ] Composing services together with Serverless Compose.
 - [ ] Using dashboard features like parameters and observability.

-You don't have to make any changes to your SAM or CloudFormation templates to deploy them with the Serverless Framework.
+You don't have to make any changes to your SAM/CFN templates to deploy them with the Serverless Framework.
 Just run `serverless deploy` in your project directory.
+Your template doesn't have to be a SAM template, it could also be a regular CloudFormation template.

 ### Quick Start